Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Query comprehensive threat profile for an IP' and lists specific data sources (Shodan, AbuseIPDB, ASN/geolocation, open ports).
-It also distinguishes from sibling tool 'domain_report' for domain data.
+Description explicitly states 'Query comprehensive threat profile for an IP' and lists specific data sources (Shodan, AbuseIPDB, ASN, geolocation, open ports).
+It distinguishes from sibling tool domain_report by saying 'for domain data use domain_report', making the scope clear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.